Will it require some extra work and expended energy when traveling with kids? Yes.

 Will things always run smoothly when traveling with kids?
 No.

 Despite these nuances, this article will help you consider 8 unexpected benefits of family travel!

-Upon considering these thoughtful ideas, I hope to inspire you to imagine the amazing possibilities of traveling together as a family.
+Upon reflecting on these thoughtful ideas, I hope to inspire you to imagine the amazing possibilities of traveling together with kids in tow.

 Perhaps you are discouraged and feeling that your children are too young and won’t remember a childhood family vacation?

 Plus, it costs more money for plane tickets, food, and expenses when bringing the kids along.

 Before you count them out, however, read the next few paragraphs and open up your heart to considering the many unexpected benefits of family travel that we have discovered throughout the years.

 Kids are fascinated by everything because it’s all new to them.
 They often show a positivity-bias.

 Through the eyes of a child, each new day is a clean slate full of endless possibilities versus mundane tasks.